infinadox/Sales-Data-Forecasting/README.md

 **Applications:**
 They are used in finance, healthcare, and e-commerce for credit risk evaluation, gene classification, and recommendation engines.

+## Model Performance Interpretation

+**Training Loss (MSE):** 0.0004147702751754034
+**Validation Loss (MSE):** 0.0028658269385234197

+### Interpretation
+- The **Training Loss** is quite low, indicating that the model is performing well on the training data.
+- The **Validation Loss** is higher compared to the training loss, which suggests that the model might be overfitting to the training data.
+The model performs well on training data but not as well on new, unseen data.

+### Recommendations
+To address this, you might consider:
+- Applying regularization techniques (e.g., L1/L2 regularization) to reduce overfitting.

+## Summary of Updates

+### Model Regularization
+Improved model generalization by adding constraints to prevent overfitting:
+- **`max_depth=10:`** Limits the maximum depth of the trees to prevent overfitting.
+- **`min_samples_split=10:`** Increases the minimum number of samples required to split an internal node.
+- **`min_samples_leaf=5:`** Increases the minimum number of samples required to be at a leaf node.
+- **`max_features='sqrt':`** Limits the number of features considered for the best split to the square root of the total number of features.

+### Cross-Validation
+Enhanced model evaluation with cross-validation:
+- Added cross-validation using `cross_val_score` to assess model performance more robustly.
+- Calculated cross-validated MSE and saved it to performance metrics.

+### Forecasting
+Added functionality to forecast future sales for the next 42 days:
+- **`forecast_sales` function:** Predicts future values and returns the forecasted values and corresponding dates.
+- Included forecasts for future sales starting from the last date in the dataset.
+- Added functionality to forecast sales for 42 days after a specific date (2015-07-31).

+### Plotting
+Added plotting of the forecast results:
+- Plotted historical sales and forecasted sales for the next 42 days.
+- Plotted historical sales and forecasted sales for the 42 days after 2015-07-31.

+### Saving Results
+Saved forecast results to CSV files and plots to PNG files:
+- **`sales_forecast.csv:`** For general forecast results.
+- **`sales_forecast_after_2015-07-31.csv:`** For forecast results starting from 2015-07-31.
+- Added PNG plots for visualizing the forecasts.

 ## EDA Graphs generated from the machine learning model's dataset

 1. **Total Forecast Sales by Day**